brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Launching a distributed execution

 The installation of DeepSpeed includes the `deepspeed` launcher, a network bootstrapper that detects all GPUs and nodes in a network and launches the main python script in all of them, with different `--local_rank` argument and different environment variables for the *comm world*.
-In this examplr, we will run our model in a single compute node with 8 GPUs, launching the python code in <a href="/assets/GPT-lite-DeepSpeed/gptlite_deepspeed.py">gptlite_deepspeed.py</a> with the config file <a href="/assets/GPT-lite-DeepSpeed/gptlite_config_ds.json">gptlite_config_ds.json</a>.
-The launch command is:
+In our example, we will launch the script `gptlit_deepspeed.py` on a compute node with 8 GPUs, with the DeepSpeed config file `gptlite_config_ds.json`:

 ```
 deepspeed --num_gpus=8 gptlite_deepspeed.py --deepspeed_config gptlite_config_ds.json